Stephanie Lawrence: Later career

 Lawrence was cast in the role of Grizabella in Cats in the West End in 1998.
 During this time, she received critical injuries after falling down a flight of stairs.
+Lawrence was fired due to her alcoholism.

 Film

 In 1987, Lawrence was cast as Frannie in the film Buster, opposite Phil Collins, Julie Walters and Larry Lamb.
 The film depicted the story of Great Train Robbery of 1963, with her character being the wife of gang leader Bruce Reynolds.
 Her other film credits include The Likely Lads (1976) and the role of La Carlotta in The Phantom of the Opera (1989).

 Television

 Lawrence was briefly a member of the dance troupe Pan's People, during the late 1970s, long after the troupe had ceased performing on Top of the Pops.

 Lawrence portrayed Mary Magdalene in the ITV play Doubting Thomas in 1983.

 In 1982, Lawrence appeared in the BBC Two series The Vocal Touch, in an episode which was a showcase for her talents as a singer and actress.
 She was featured in an episode of Night Music on BBC One in 1983 and Six Fifty-Five on BBC Two during the same year.
 She also appeared on Des O'Connor Tonight, Pete Sayers' Electric Music Show, The Two Ronnies, Wogan, It's Max Boyce, Pebble Mill at One and The Les Dawson Show.